Catholic Church backed DACA because it "needs illegal aliens," Bannon says

 Trump's announcement, delivered on behalf of the administration by Attorney General Jeff Sessions, was met with widespread criticism, including from prominent members of the Catholic Church.

-Bannon told CBS that he respected Dolan, and the Catholic Church, but maintained Trump’s decision was “not about doctrine.”
+Bannon told CBS that he respected Dolan, and the church, but maintained that their reaction to Trump’s decision was “not about doctrine.”

 “This is about the sovereignty of a nation.
 And in that regard, they're just another guy with an opinion,” Bannon said.